 I often get questions from people who are asking about re-canning store-purchased foods.
 Especially when it is purchased in those large, #10-size cans.

-Green beans, tomatoes, corn, fruit and other foods can be purchased in large cans at a cheaper price than the smaller, individually sized cans.
+Green beans, tomatoes, tomato sauce, corn, fruit and other foods can be purchased in large #10 cans at a cheaper price than the smaller, individually sized cans.

-Sometimes you can’t use the food all at once, but the food is actually cheaper when purchased this way.
-So it seems logical that re-canning it would save money.
+Sometimes you can’t use the food all at once, but purchasing it in the larger amount saves money.
+So it seems logical that re-canning it would also save money.
 But is it a good idea?
 Is it safe?
 Is it really economical?

-Since this is a question that some of you may disagree with, I decided to quote the National Center for Home Food Preservation.
+Since you may disagree with my answer to this question, I decided to quote the National Center for Home Food Preservation.
 They are an organization that has the facilities to test food safety issues.
 You can agree or disagree… I’m okay with that.
 But this is where my suggestions originate.
 They bring up some valid points.

 NCFHFP – “We have no safe tested processes to do this.
 In some cases, the way the heat is distributed throughout the jar during canning will be very different if you start with already canned/cooked food than with fresh.